Frequently asked questions

 - What does this Directive mean for local authorities?

-- How will consumers be affected?
+- How consumers are affected?

 Consumers can take their waste batteries to any collection point, such as local authority recycling centres or shops that sell batteries.
 Moreover, workplaces, libraries and schools will also collect waste batteries.

-- How will retailers be affected?
+- How retailers are affected?

 - Why has the EU introduced the Battery Directive?

 Battery recycling is good for the environment.
-Most batteries contain toxic metals (such as nickel, cadmium or mercury) that cause pollution if they end up in landfills or incinerators.
+Some batteries contain toxic metals (such as nickel, cadmium or mercury) that cause pollution if they end up in landfills or incinerators.
 Recycling batteries also means that the valuable metals can be re-used and saves energy by reducing the need for raw materials.

 - Can all batteries be recycled?